ppy/osu-wiki/wiki/Tournaments/OWC/2019/en.md

 2. Beatmap scoring is based on Score V2.
 3. The beatmaps for each round will be announced by the map selectors in advance on the Sunday before the actual matches take place.
 Only these beatmaps will be used during the respective matches.
    - One beatmap will be a tiebreaker beatmap.
 This beatmap will only be played in case of a tie. **The only exception to this is the Qualifiers pool.**
-4. The match schedule will be settled by the Tournament Management (see below).
+4. The match schedule will be settled by the Tournament Management (see the [scheduling instructions](#scheduling-instructions)).
 5. If no staff or referee is available, the match will be postponed.
 6. Use of the Visual Settings to alter background dim or disable beatmap elements like storyboards and skins are allowed.
 7. If the beatmap ends in a draw, the map will be nullified and replayed.